ekw/GeogramOneApp/README.md

 Right now, only these commands are implemented:

-1. Option 0 - Return current coordinates
+1. Option 0 - Return current coordinates (The coordinates in the response message will be displayed on a map)
 2. Option 1 - Motion alert
 3. Option 4 - Send interval
 4. Option 6 - EEPROM configuration

+OpenStreetMap is the map provider used by this app.

 I am not associated with the maker of Geogram ONE in any way.
 I bought a Geogram ONE and wrote this app for my own use.